congto/OpenStack-Mitaka-Scripts/OPS-Mitaka-LB-Ubuntu/README.md

 ```

 ## Install on CONTROLLER NODE
-### install IP establishment script and repos for Liberty
+### install IP establishment script and repos for mitaka
 - Edit file config in dicrectory with IP that you want to use.

 ```sh